englekk/handbook-docs/Fuse/09 - Navigation.md

 - `Interaction` controls how user interaction is handled
 	- `Swipe` _(default)_ – The user can swipe between pages.
 	- `None` – The user cannot directly interact with navigation.
 Use this to implement your own navigation controls/gestures.
+- `AllowedSwipeDirections` limits which direction (in terms of navigation) the user is allowed to swipe
+	- `Both` _(default)_ – User may swipe both forward and backward in navigation
+	- `Forward` – User may only swipe forward in navigation.
+	- `Backward` – User may only swipe backward in navigation.

 By using data binding, you can set the currently active page by `Name` using the `Active` property.
 In the following example, We have three pages and a button that returns the user to the first page.